vt

 - Graphics-mode consoles.

-- Integration with KMS (Kernel Mode Setting) video drivers for switching
+- Integration with KMS (Kernel Mode Setting) video drivers for

-between the X Window System and virtual
+Window System and virtual terminals.

 Multiple virtual terminals are provided on a single computer.
-Up to sixteen
+Up

-virtual terminals.
+twelve virtual terminals.
 If more than twelve virtual terminals are created,

 Shift-Alt-F1 through Shift-Alt-F4 are used to switch to the additional